 Who Should (or Shouldn’t) Use Velocity Based Training?

 Before we take a look at who can benefit from using velocity based training, let me first explain for whom velocity based training is not.
 Velocity based training is NOT for you if:

 - You don’t like to track and evaluate your lifts and base your workouts on that

 - You are a beginner.
 If you’re new to the gym, you’re better off nailing the basics first like proper exercise technique, getting enough sleep, and following a good diet plan.
 Velocity based training can not replace the basics.
 So if you don’t have those in place yet, it is better to nail them first

 - You’re easily frustrated and don’t want to invest a few sessions in learning the proper usage of the device.
-The first time you use the Beast Sensor, you might experience some “ghost reps”, you might have difficulties reading all the data, or you simply forget to push the start button.

 That said, velocity based training IS for you if:

 - You already have the basics nailed and are looking for an edge to reach your fitness goals